mfurtak/fastlane-plugin-github_status/README.md

 ## About github_status

-Provides the ability to check on GitHub server status as part of your build
+Provides the ability to display and act upon GitHub server status as part of your build

 ### TODO